-These will continue to be used as necessary in circumstances where a child or group of children must quarantine or self-isolate in the future, or when the school needs to close in an emergency for any reason.
+These will be used as necessary in circumstances where a child or group of children must quarantine or self-isolate, or when the school needs to close in an emergency for any reason.
 All Acceptable Use Policies will apply to school resources which are accessed in the home environment.
+An additional Acceptable Use Policy will be used if remote education takes place which involves live online contact between teachers and pupils using a webcam or text messaging app/software.
+Parents and carers will be informed of the online resources pupils are expected to access and which staff pupils will communicate with online.